DKorchuganov/classicaplus-hugo/README.md

 #### Team member data file

 1. Go to `data/team` folder and create a file with `firstname.lastname.yaml` filename format
-2. Add `priority` field, a positive value defines a position of a team member on the common team page (ordered from lowest to highest), put a negative value to exclude a person from the team page
+2. Add `priority` field, a positive value defines a position of a team member on the common team page (ordered from lowest to highest).
+Put a negative value to exclude a person from the team page.
-3. Add `poster` section with `small` and `big` fields for poster file names. `small` poster is displayed on the common team page, `big` poster on an individual page of a team member. `poster` section is optional for persons with negative `priority`, see above.
+3. Add `poster` section with `small` and `big` fields for poster file names. `small` poster is displayed on the common team page, `big` poster is published on an individual page of a team member. `poster` section is optional for persons with negative `priority`, see above.
 Poster files should be stored in `static/resources/img/team/firstname.lastname` folder of a specific team member.
 4. Add `name` section with multiple language code sub-sections like `ru` and `en`.
-In each sub-section add `first` and `last` fields for the firsname and lastname respectively
+In each sub-section add `first` and `last` fields for the firsname and lastname respectively.
-5. Add `instrument` section for the person's instrument names in different languages, names are given in fields with respective languge codes like `ru` and `en`
+5. Add `instrument` section for the person's instrument names in different languages, names are given in fields with respective languge codes like `ru` and `en`.

 **Team member data file example:**
 `data/team/eugenia.boginskaya.yaml`